-Booli Technologies AB develops products and services focusing on the housing market and Boappa AB provides communication and administration services for tenant owners' associations - neither of these two companies are included in the consolidated situation.
+Booli Technologies AB develops products and services focusing on the housing market.
+The company is not included in the consolidated situation.
 The consolidated situation encompasses SBAB Bank AB (publ) and its wholly owned subsidiary SCBC.
 Table EU LI3 outline the differences in the scopes of consolidation.
-Neither Booli Technologies AB or Boappa AB has any regulatory requirements on own funds and are not under the SFSA's supervision.
+Booli Technologies AB has no regulatory requirements on own funds and is not under the SFSA's supervision.